Leon817/flask_project2/README.md

 Note how we must include the two variables explicitly in `render_template()` at the end of the route function.

+Note that to query (select) and write (insert) to the database, you need to use the Flask-SQLAlchemy commands, [which you can find here](http://flask-sqlalchemy.pocoo.org/2.1/queries/#querying-records).

 ## How the template uses the data

 Open **templates/index.html** to see how the two variables from the route can be used.
 You can find **socks** and **foo** in the code in lines 13 and 18.
 Dot-syntax is used to access the individual columns (db fields) in the row (db record).